ioof-holdings/redux-subspace/packages/redux-subspace-loop/docs/api/namespaced.md

 # `namespaced(namespace)`

-A higher-order reducer that filters out actions that do not match the provided namespace and namespace the commands returned by your reducer.
+A higher-order reducer that filters out actions that do not match the provided namespace and namespaces the commands returned by your reducer.

 ## Arguments